Denton in World War Two

 - On October 1st in the early evening a rocket hit Sycamore Farm at Bedingham just north of Denton, creating a crater 9 metres wide and 1.5 metres deep.
 The farm buildings were damaged and four people injured.
 The site was close to the base hospital of the nearby Hardwick US Airforce base.

-Unlike bombing raids or even the earlier V1 attacks, the V2s gave no warning of their approach.
+Unlike bombing raids or even the earlier V1 attacks, the V2s, travelling faster than the speed of sound, gave no warning of their approach.
 There was no chance of anyone seeking shelter.
 They really were terror weapons.
 Luckily for Norfolk, by the middle of October the advance of the Allied forces from Normandy had forced the Germans to switch targets to the key port of Antwerp, though launches against London continued.
 Then the Germans were forced to retreat into Germany itself and London was out of range.
 The last V2, of the 3,172 used, was launched on 28th March 1945.

 A comprehensive record of the V2 campaign is available from the V2 Rocket Website.